TetrahedronSolutions/spring-gradle-project-template/README.md

 ### Routes/Controller
 Routes/Controllers are a very simplistic method call to a service or Repository to get data.
-If your methods grow bigger than a simple method call to service than your need to more that code to the Service or Repository
+If your methods grow bigger than a simple method call to service than your need to more that code to the Service or Repository.

+As you have seen in the documentation we call all our controllers Routes.
+The reason for this is because the controller/route files functionality is only this is the path to hit this services and this is the service method.
+Hence, the name controller seems incorrect.
+Route is better since its just a path to a service.

 ```
   import org.springframework.web.bind.annotation.RestController;